bernhardAxonIvy/doc/source/engine-guide/installation/upgrade.rst

    versions and install them.

 ..
 WARNING::
-    Before upgrading of an Axon.ivy Engine read the Migration Notes document of the new version carefully.
+    Before upgrading of an |ivy-engine| read the Migration Notes document of the new version carefully.
 This document will tell you exactly what has changed since the last version and will list any additional steps to be undertaken, which might not be described here.